Who can use this capability

-- Systems that allow export to Google Sheets, Excel, or comma separated values (.csv) text files
+- Systems that allow export to Google Sheets, .xlsx, or .csv text files

 When creating a workflow, make sure that:

-- the CSV or Excel (.xlsx) file is attached to a sheet in Smartsheet; or,
+- The .csv or .xlsx file is attached to a sheet in Smartsheet; or,

-- the CSV, Excel (.xlsx), or Google Sheet file is located in the Google Drive of an account you can access.
+- The .csv, .xlsx, or Google Sheet file is located in the Google Drive of an account you can access.

-Data Shuttle doesn't support the legacy Excel files (.xls) extension.
+Data Shuttle does not support the legacy Excel files (.xls) extension.